Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 Another good reason is performance.
 While accessing a `dataclass` attribute is only slightly slower than accessing a key in a `dict`, instantiating a `dataclass` is ~5x slower than creating a `dict` [^2].
-So, if you're instantiating tens of thousands of dataclasses and you have determined it's a bottleneck, you can use a `dict` instead.
+So, if you're instantiating tens of thousands of dataclasses and you've determined it's a bottleneck, you can use a `dict` instead.

 In both of these cases, if you're using a type checker like